 Medical Electives & Public Health

-Our programs are based on removing all the logistical issues surrounding international Medical Electives for you.
+Our programs are based on removing all the logistical issues surrounding international medical internships for you.
 We want you to fully concentrate on your training.
 We are committed to ensuring that the future doctors of tomorrow can experience the diverse and evolving nature of healthcare delivery in Latin America first-hand.
 We also want you to enjoy one of the most eclectic cultures and landscapes of the world!
 We are partners with a hand-picked selection of first-class private and public hospitals.

 Our international Medical Electives are active roles.
 You will be interacting with patients within the restrictions of this sector.
 We have two requirements: